Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Experimental results

 \section{Experimental results}

-The collected INS data were reduced using the MantidPlot software package~\cite{Mantid}.
-Slices through the measured data $({\bf q}, \omega)$ were carried out using the program package Horace in Matlab~\cite{Horace}.
-A summary of our data is displayed in Figs.~\ref{fig:INSdata_k}--\ref{fig:INSdata_h}, where we plot the inelastic neutron scattering intensity maps as energy transfer over $(h, k, l)$ for the three magnetic field points studied: 6.5 (upper row), 7.6 (middle row) and 8.8\,T (lower row).
-In each column, the same cut through the data has been performed for the different field points.
-The data are slightly smoothed in the following way: In Fig.~\ref{fig:INSdata_k} and Fig.~\ref{fig:INSdata_l} over a width of one bin along the horizontal and two bins along the vertical direction and in Fig.~\ref{fig:INSdata_h} over a width of two bins along the horizontal and the vertical direction.
-All data have been corrected for a background by subtracting the data measured at 40\,K in 0\,T.
+A summary of our INS data recorded at 1.3\,K with an incident energy $E_i=2.981$\,meV is displayed in Fig.~\ref{fig:INSdata_LSWT}, where we plot color-coded intensity maps as energy transfer over $\mathbf{Q}=(h, k, l)$ for three applied magnetic fields: 6.5\,T (first row), 7.6\,T (third row) and 8.8\,T (fifth row).
+In each column (a)--(h), the same cut through the data has been performed for the different field points, respectively.
+The data were smoothed over a width of two bins along the horizontal and the vertical directions.
+All data have been corrected for a non-magnetic background by subtracting the data measured at 40\,K in 0\,T.

-In Fig.~\ref{fig:INSdata_k}, we present three different cuts taken along $k$, {\it i.e.}, along the (reciprocal) chain direction.
-With a limited $k$ range of $\pm 0.3$\,r.l.u.~out of the scattering plane, we only observe a part of the spin wave dispersion of linarite, which we successfully model by means of LSWT as we will show in Sec.~\ref{chap:LSWT}.
-Further, we observe that the mode along ($0$, $k$, $-0.25$) is Zeeman-shifted to higher energy transfer values as the magnetic field is increased.
-At 6.5\,T, we note that the cut performed along ($0.5$, $k$, $-0.5$) reveals two modes.